Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-After assuming the sub-class distributions for the population, the classical limit theory \citep{petrov1975sums} in probability theory enables us to do a large sample study of the estimators represented as the sum of independent random variables.
-In bandit problems, large $T$ asymptotic analysis of regret $\operatorname{Reg}_T(\pi,v)$ is established in \cite{lai1985asymptotically}; see Section 16 for more discussion.
+The classical limit theory in probability \citep{petrov1975sums} provides powerful tools for large-sample analysis of estimators, often represented as sums of independent random variables.
+For~instance, in~bandit problems, asymptotic regret analysis for large $T$, as~established in~\cite{lai1985asymptotically}.